eliben/pyelftools/README.rst

 --------------

 As a user of **pyelftools**, one only needs Python 3 to run.
-While there is no reason for the library to not work on earlier versions of Python 3, our CI tests are based on the officual
+While there is no reason for the library to not work on earlier versions of Python, our CI tests are based on the official
 `Status of Python versions <https://devguide.python.org/versions/>`__.

 Installing